resterampeberlin/rr_ArduinoUtils/README.md

 ![Screenshot](img/Screenshot.png)

-- **rr_Intervall** provied an interface for task which should be executed periodically in a programm.
+- **rr_Intervall** provides an interface for task which should be executed periodically in a programm.
 Additionally it provides statistical functions to analyse program behauviour.

+- **rr_Common** provides useful macros for range checking and other debug tasks like printing the IDs connected to a I2C-bus.

 - **documentation** provides a build target to produce source code documentation with doxgen.
 It is invoked with `pio run - t doc`